jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 		...
 ```

+In the example above, the winning_cell would be 1, as the blank spot (" ") is in the 1st index of ["X", " ", "X"] ([0, 1, 2]).

-and then matching up that index with its corresponding location on the board.
-Recall that the indexes in the #win_indexes array represent the same places on the board that the indexes in the WIN_COMBINATIONS array represent.
+However, we still need to match that index with its corresponding location on the board.
+Recall that the indexes in the array returned by the #win_indexes method represent the same places on the board that the indexes in the WIN_COMBINATIONS array represent.
 Therefore, the index '0' of the #win_indexes array ["X", " ", "X"] is representatively equal to the numbers in index '0' of the WIN_COMBINATIONS array [0, 1, 2], which are representative of positions on the board.
 We can use this relationship to get which cell on the board the winning cell belongs to:

 ```
     ...